Life Science & Lab Space

 What Is ISO Certification in Labs?

 An ISO Certification validates that a clean room or facility meets specific ISO standards for environmental control and contamination levels.
-Certifications are verified through particle count testing and are required for manufacturing and regulatory compliance.
+Certifications are verified through particle count testing.

 What Is the ISO Classification System?

-The ISO classification system (ranging from ISO Class 1 to ISO Class 9) defines clean-room air cleanliness based on the number of particles per cubic meter.
-ISO 7 and ISO 8 are the most common for biotech labs, corresponding roughly to Class 10,000 and Class 100,000 under older standards.
+The ISO classification system (ISO Class 1–9) defines clean-room cleanliness by allowable particles per cubic meter.
+ISO 7 and ISO 8 are most common for biotech labs.

 The Lab Space Directory is a digital platform aggregating life-science property listings, reports, and resources.
-It centralizes market data for biotech real estate professionals and investors, allowing users to research, compare, and engage with available laboratory spaces.
+It centralizes market data for biotech real-estate professionals and investors.

 What Is a Life Science Campus?

-A life science campus is a cluster of research and manufacturing buildings designed to support biotech and pharmaceutical companies, often featuring shared amenities, collaboration areas, and access to transit or universities.
+A life science campus is a cluster of research and manufacturing buildings designed to support biotech and pharmaceutical companies, often featuring shared amenities and access to transit or universities.

 What Is a Life Science Conversion Property?

-A conversion property is a former office, flex, or industrial building that has been upgraded to meet lab standards — typically adding enhanced HVAC, power, and plumbing.
+A conversion property is a former office, flex, or industrial building upgraded to meet lab standards—typically adding enhanced HVAC, power, and plumbing.

 What Does “Permitted for Class A Lab Use” Mean?

-A property permitted for Class A lab use has completed local entitlement and regulatory approvals for laboratory operations.
-This saves tenants time by allowing immediate occupancy.
+A property permitted for Class A lab use has completed local entitlement and regulatory approvals for lab operations, allowing immediate occupancy.

 What Is a Plug-and-Play Lab Suite?

-Plug-and-play labs are move-in-ready suites that already include benches, casework, and safety systems, minimizing setup time for start-ups or short-term research projects.
+Plug-and-play labs are move-in-ready suites that include benches, casework, and safety systems, minimizing setup time.

 What Is Rentable Square Footage (RSF)?

-Rentable square footage includes the tenant’s usable space plus a share of the building’s common areas.
-In lab leasing, RSF can include shared corridors, restrooms, and utility rooms.
+Rentable square footage includes usable area plus a proportionate share of common areas such as corridors, restrooms, and utility rooms.

 What Are Shared Equipment Rooms?